Roy Wilkins: Support for military

-Wilkins' views towards the participation of black military members in the US military was a point of contention between him and other prominent civil rights leaders.
+Wilkins's views towards the participation of black military members in the US military was a point of contention between him and other prominent civil rights leaders.
 While most civil rights groups and activists stayed quiet or spoke out against the Vietnam War, Wilkins spoke about what he believed African-Americans could gain from serving in the military.
 An article posted in the Western Journal of Black Studies suggests that black troops were fighting for equality both in the United States as well as overseas.
 Wilkins emphasized the financial benefits of serving in the military along with the importance of African-American citizens participating in the first integrated American army.

 Wilkins's efforts to further equality in the realm of international affairs were publicly recognized in 1969, when he was awarded the Presidential Medal of Freedom by Lyndon Johnson.

 Death and legacy

 Wilkins died on September 8, 1981, in New York City, at the age of 80.
 During his later life Wilkins was frequently referred to as the "Senior Statesman" of the Civil Rights Movement.

 In 1982, his autobiography Standing Fast: The Autobiography of Roy Wilkins was published posthumously.

 The Roy Wilkins Renown Service Award was established in 1980 to recognize members of the Armed Forces who embodied the spirit of equality and human rights.
 The St. Paul Auditorium was renamed for Wilkins in 1985.
 The Roy Wilkins Center for Human Relations and Social Justice was established at the University of Minnesota's Hubert H. Humphrey School of Public Affairs in 1992.
 Roy Wilkins Park in St. Albans, Queens, New York was named after him as a unique public and cultural touchstone for all of New York City.

 Gil Scott-Heron mentioned Wilkins in his spoken word song "The Revolution Will Not Be Televised" with this lyric: "There will be no slow motion or still life of Roy Wilkins strolling through Watts in a red, black and green liberation jumpsuit that he has been saving for just the proper occasion."
 Amiri Baraka stated, in his "Civil Rights Poem", that "if i ever see roywilkins [sic.] on the sidewalks imonna [sic.] stick half my sandal up his ass".
 In 2001, the U.S. Postal Service issued a 34 cent stamp honoring Wilkins.
 In 2002, Molefi Kete Asante listed Roy Wilkins on his list of the 100 Greatest African Americans.

 He is played by Joe Morton in the 2016 television drama All the Way.

 Chris Rock portrayed Wilkins somewhat unfavorably in the 2023 Netflix film Rustin.
 In the film's final scenes, Wilkins comes around to a more positive view of Bayard Rustin, who is portrayed throughout the film as a Wilkins nemesis during the planning of the March on Washington.